My Beautiful Laundrette: Reception and accolades

 My Beautiful Laundrette received positive reviews, and was "scandalizing not only for its depictions of a gay romance but for its subversion of the Thatcherite rapaciousness sweeping the nation."
-It holds a 95% "fresh" rating on Rotten Tomatoes from 102 critics.
-The website's critics consensus reads, "My Beautiful Laundrette is fast and all over the place because it has so much to say, and show, including a highly watchable fresh-faced Daniel Day-Lewis."
-On Metacritic, the film holds a weighted average score of 75 out of 100, based on 20 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 95% based on 104 reviews, with an average rating of 7.9/10.
+The website's critics consensus reads: "My Beautiful Laundrette is fast and all over the place because it has so much to say, and show, including a highly watchable fresh-faced Daniel Day-Lewis."
+Metacritic, which uses a weighted average, assigned the a score of 76 out of 100, based on 21 critics, indicating "generally favorable" reviews.

 The film grossed $3 million worldwide, including $2.5 million in the United States and Canada.
 Hanif Kureishi was nominated for the Academy Award for Best Original Screenplay.
 He lost to Woody Allen (Hannah and Her Sisters).
 Kureishi was also nominated for the BAFTA in the same category.
 The screenplay received an award from the National Society of Film Critics.
 Daniel Day-Lewis received the award for Best Supporting Actor from the U.S. National Board of Review of Motion Pictures, and the picture was nominated for Best Film.

 Adaptations

 In 2002, My Beautiful Laundrette was adapted into a play by Roger Parsley and Andy Graham from Snap Theatre Company, and was performed at British theatres in 2002.
 The music score, composed by Gaudi and Keita, was released on CD by Sub Signal Records.

 Another play based on the film was adapted by Kureishi and produced in 2019 at theatres across England.
 It was a co-production among Leicester's Curve Theatre, Coventry's Belgrade Theatre, Cheltenham's Everyman Studio Theatre and Leeds Playhouse.
 Gordon Warnecke, who played Omar in the original film, played Omar's father in the adaptation.
 It was directed by Nikolai Foster and featured both back catalog and new music from the Pet Shop Boys.

-In January 2018, Variety reported that Pakistani-American actor Kumail Nanjiani would write and star in a US serialized television version of My Beautiful Laundrette, based loosely on the original film.
+In January 2018, Variety reported that Pakistani-American actor Kumail Nanjiani would write and star in an American serialized television version of My Beautiful Laundrette, based loosely on the original film.
 Hanif Kureishi, Stephen Gaghan, and Alec Berg were said to serve as executive producers.